 • required evidence to support the individual's application.

-Applying for more than 1 child
+Applying for more than one child

-Re- applying for the same circumstance
+Re-applying for the same circumstance

 If the individual continues to experience financial hardship due to a temporary financial hardship circumstance, the individual can apply again for the same event if: